 Fish and Game Warden

 Fish and game wardens enforce laws and regulations relating to wildlife in a designated area.
 They may be involved with issuing hunting licenses, conducting surveys of local game, and assisting injured wildlife.
 Two to four years of education in wildlife management or law enforcement are desirable.
 The annual mean wage for this position is $56,540.

 Zoologists are biologists who study a variety of wildlife species.
 They may work in education, research, or collection management.
-A four-year degree is required for this position, and graduate degrees are preferred.
+This position requires a four-year degree, and jobs requiring applicants have graduate degrees in the field are most common.
 The salary for this position usually ranges from $55,000 to $85,000.

 Marine biologists study a wide variety of aquatic animals.
 They may work in research, private industry, or education.
 A four-year degree is required, and most marine biologists have an M.S. or Ph.D.
 Salaries range from about $50,000 to $100,000.

 Beekeepers (apiarists) manage bee colonies that produce honey or other products like beeswax.
 Beekeepers divide colonies, replace combs, and construct new hives.
 No degree is required to enter this profession though many beekeepers do hold degrees.
 A full-time beekeeper can make up to nearly $100,000 per year; part-time keepers can expect to make about $20,000.